It is time to work together towards Sustainable Development

 For this reason, a social reflection on the responsible use of natural resources is necessary.
 Because individual efforts and collective responsibility for sustainability also create value and not just for our planet.
 But also, for the people who inhabit it.

-Everybody recalls the words of Nelson Mandela, President of the Republic of South Africa and Nobel Peace Prize, on the value of teaching: "Education is the most powerful weapon which you can use to change the world".
-Fighting for a better world implies fighting also for global and equal education.
-In fact, achieving quality education is the fourth Sustainable Development Goal established by the UN.
+Nelson Mandela, the Nobel Prize-winning former President of South Africa, was forthright in his view on the value of education: “Education is the most powerful weapon which you can use to change the world.”
+Any effort to create a better world must therefore strive for equality in education throughout the world.
+Not for nothing is “Quality Education” the UN’s fourth Sustainable Development Goal.